tjryankeogh/phytophotoutils/docs/source/citing.rst

 Reference
 ---------
-If you would like to cite or reference Glider Tools, please use:
+If you would like to cite or reference Phytoplankton Photophysiology Utilities, please use:

-Link to DOI
+Source: phyto_photo_utils https://gitlab.com/socco/BuoyancyGliderUtils retrieved on 30 May 2019.

 Authors and contributors
 ------------------------

-Authors and people who have contributed to the development.
-Not necessarily on the paper.
+Thomas Ryan-Keogh: Southern Ocean Carbon and Climate Observatory Charlotte Robinson: Curtin University